P-Song/HYDRA/README.md

     Magnetic resonance fingerprinting (MRF) methods typically rely on dictionary matching to map the temporal MRF signals to quantitative tissue parameters.
 Such approaches suffer from inherent discretization errors, as well as high computational complexity as the dictionary size grows.
 To alleviate these issues, we propose a HYbrid Deep magnetic ResonAnce fingerprinting (HYDRA) approach, referred to as HYDRA.

 Methods:
-    HYDRA involves two stages: a model-based signature restoration phase and a learningbased parameter restoration phase.
+    HYDRA involves two stages: a model-based signature restoration phase and a learning-based parameter restoration phase.
 Signal restoration is implemented using low-rank based de-aliasing techniques while parameter restoration is performed using a deep nonlocal residual convolutional neural network.
 The designed network is trained on synthesized MRF data simulated with the Bloch equations and fast imaging with steady-state precession (FISP) sequences.
 In test mode, it takes a temporal MRF signal as input and produces the corresponding tissue parameters.